 One Smiling Gardener article that really got my attention was on how gardeners could potentially catch mad cow disease from bone meal.
 Phil made a strong enough case against bone meal that I decided to stop using it on my flowers.

-There’s also no question that he’s against standard NPK (nitrogen, phosphorus, potassium) fertilizer.
-He challenges the proponents of NPK whenever he has the opportunity and encourages readers to go beyond even organic soil improvement methods with soil tests and what I’ll call exotic additives.
+There’s also no question that he’s doesn’t use standard NPK (nitrogen, phosphorus, potassium) fertilizer.
+Nauta challenges the proponents of NPK whenever he has the opportunity.

 Paying will be worth it

 Phil promises that paying for soil amendments will be worth it.
 He believes that once you reach the perfect soil for a specific plant, it will be invisible to insect predators and diseases.

 Produce will be tastier and much more nutritious.
 Plus, the shelf life will be greatly extended.
 In short, a fruit or vegetable grown in ideal soil conditions will be no less than a super food.

 Phil is skilled at persuasion.
 He makes a great case for his methodology.

 Still, some claims seem too good to be true.
 Take Phil’s point that plants grown in ideal soil will be invisible to predators.